-There are four IDE Adapter subsections: IDE Adapter 0 Master, IDE Adapter 0 Slave, IDE Adapter 1 Master, IDE Adapter 1 Slave.
-Each has a submenu which allows you to view and change configurations of an IDE device attached to your on-board IDE Hard Drive headers, J9 and J7.
+Each of the four IDE Adapter subsections allows you to view and change configurations of the IDE devices attached to your onboard IDE Hard Drive connectors, J7 and J8.
 The IDE Adapter subsections list the IDE devices that are currently installed.
-Your Primary hard drive (J9) is listed as IDE Adapter 0 Master.
-You can attach a second hard drive to the same cable as IDE Adapter 0 Slave, then two more devices on the Secondary connector (J7) as IDE Adapter 1 Master, or IDE Adapter 1 Slave.
+Your Primary hard drive (J7) is listed as IDE Adapter 0 Master.
+You can attach a second hard drive to the same cable as IDE Adapter 0 Slave, then two more devices on the Secondary connector (J8) as IDE Adapter 1 Master, or IDE Adapter 1 Slave.
 The following page describes the contents of each IDE Adapter subsection.

-Note: If you attach two drives to a single drive cable, it doesn't matter whether or not the Master drive is connected to the end or the middle, as long as one drive is configured as Master and the other drive is configured as Slave.
+Note: If you attach two drives to a single drive cable, it doesn't matter whether or not the Master drive is connected to the end connector.
+Just be sure that one drive is configured as Master and the other drive is configured as Slave.